-If you can, take the phone into an Apple store first and ask them to remove the back, battery and SIM card — this will help speed up the drying process and prevent frying your data — or try disassembling the phone yourself if you have nothing left to lose.
+If you can, take the phone into an Apple store first and ask them to remove the back, battery, and SIM card — this will help speed up the drying process and prevent frying your data — or try disassembling the phone yourself if you have nothing left to lose.

-How to Recover Data from a Water-Damaged iPhone
+How to Recover Data from a Water Damaged iPhone

 First, try to recover data using a backup, if you’ve made one.
 Most iPhone users take advantage of the automatic iCloud backups — even if you set it up the first day you got your iPhone, you still may be able to recover recent data.

 An iTunes backup is another option for recovering your data — if you saved a backup in the first place.
 An iTunes backup is just as good as iCloud, but since it’s not automatic, it’s not the simplest way to back up your files.

 You may still be able to recover data, but it’s not going to be free.
-You can send your iPhone into a data recovery service (which will likely cost a few hundred dollars).
+You can send your iPhone to a data recovery service (which will likely cost a few hundred dollars).

-While I haven’t used it myself (frankly I’m surprised that with two kids under four the toilet fiasco at the beginning wasn’t from personal experience), it is highly recommended program.
+While I haven’t used it myself (frankly I’m surprised that with two kids under four the toilet fiasco at the beginning wasn’t from personal experience), it is a highly recommended program.

 When you do get that new iPhone set up, make sure you backup your iPhone regularly using either the iCloud or iTunes.
-A waterproof case isn’t a bad idea either.
+A waterproof iPhone case isn’t a bad idea either.

 A mishap with some H2O — or any other liquid — is pretty gut-wrenching, but not necessarily fatal.
 Depending on how long the iPhone spent in the water, you may be able to dry it out without any lasting damage.